-However, this tool doesn't require using an OSTree based system — it works equally well if you're running e.g. existing Fedora Workstation or Server, and that's a useful way to incrementally adopt containerization.
+However, this tool doesn't require using an OSTree based system.
+It works equally well on Fedora Workstation and Server, and that's a useful way to incrementally adopt containerization.

 The toolbox environment is based on an OCI